esixtosr/3D-Printed-TRUENAS/README.md

 ---

 ## 2. Bill of Materials (Hardware & Purchases)
-Below is the complete breakdown of all parts utilized for the enclosure fabrication, cooling, and the internal PC build.
+Below is the complete breakdown of all parts utilized for the enclosure fabrication, cooling, internal PC build, and storage array.

 | Category | Item | Purpose / Notes |
 | :--- | :--- | :--- |